syncfusion-content/uwp-docs/uwp/SfPivotGauge/Relational/Getting-Started.md

 Above mentioned GetSalesData method is used to get the collection that needs to be populated in the SfPivotGauge control.
 Now we need to bind the collection to the SfPivotGauge control as its ItemSource.
 It can be done through XAML or code-behind.

-### Binding ItemSource, defining PivotItems and PivotComputations to SfPivotGauge through XAML
+### Binding ItemSource, Defining PivotItems and PivotComputations to SfPivotGauge through XAML

 If you need to initialize the ItemSource through XAML, DataContext is used.
 Please refer the following code.